marchof/java-almanac/site/content/snippets/io/readwritetextfiles.md

 The [`Files`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/nio/file/Files.html) class offers a couple of convenience methods to read and write text content from/to files.
-When converting between Unicode strings and binary files content a encoding is applied.
+When converting between Unicode strings and binary files content an encoding is applied.
 Do not rely on system defaults, always supply an encoding for portable behavior.

 Since [Java 11](/jdk/11/)